-L-Soft is pleased to offer its Linux customers the ability to integrate F-Secure Linux Security (FSLS) 7.02 into their LISTSERV 15.0 or later environment.
+L-Soft is pleased to offer its Linux customers the ability to integrate F-Secure Linux Security (FSLS) 11.x into their LISTSERV 15.0 or later environment.
+(At this writing, the current version of FSLS is 11.10.)

 Please be aware that L-Soft provides a license for the "command-line" version of F-Secure Linux Security.
 The "command-line" version does not include the real-time protection, integrity checking, web user interface or central management features provided in the full version.
-This version is designed specifically for users migrating from the F-Secure Anti-Virus 4.6x series or for users who do not need the additional functions.

-Before starting to install FSLS 7.02, make sure that you have your FSLS installation key from your sales representative.
+Before starting to install FSLS 11.x, make sure that you have your FSLS installation key from your sales representative.
 The FSLS key is normally sent with your LISTSERV LAK(s) but may be obtained separately if you have not previously received it.

 Please note that the support department does not have access to, nor can it provide, either LISTSERV LAKs or FSLS keys.
+They must be obtained from your sales representative.